-The script submissions window is now open.
+The script submissions window is now closed.

 The Bush Theatre is committed to discovering the best new plays from playwrights who may be unknown to us and therefore seek unsolicited submissions from playwrights in dedicated script windows.
 We are proud to be a champion of playwrights with a keen interest in those voices not often heard and reflecting the contemporary culture of our city, the UK and beyond.
 We receive nearly 2000 scripts a year from new and established playwrights all of which are read and considered for production or development here at the Bush.

 If you are a playwright, are not currently represented by an agent, and have a play to share with us, then the Playwriting Department is your introduction to the Bush Theatre.

 ‘You don’t come to the Bush for a hug’ Madani Younis, Artistic Director